Enterprise

 There are several authorization servers available and this implementation has been tested with Keycloak.
 The following use case example outlines authenticating with Keycloak (as the authorization server) to obtain a signed token, then used in the request sent from the client to SignServer (the resource server).
 The client in the following overview could, for example, be an app using OpenID Connect (OIDC).

-- Public key trusted: The worker in SignServer is configured to trust the authorization server's public key.
+Public key trusted: The Worker in SignServer is either configured to trust the authorization server's public key or configured with the trusted URL where the authorization server’s public keys can be found.
 Authorization rules matching claims from the tokens are also configured.

-- Response: SignServer verifies the token (including its signature and validity etcetera) and matches its claims against the configured authorization rules.
+Response: SignServer verifies the token (including its signature and validity) and matches its claims against the configured authorization rules.
 If a rule matches, the request is processed and the response is returned to the client.

 Configuration